gruns/blagoblag/content/drafts/untitled.rst

 could come up with not to was, "it seems really hard", and `that wasn't going to fly`_.

-The Federal Government has had many challenges leveraging technology, none higher profile than `healthcare.gov`_.
+The Federal Government has seen many challenges leveraging technology, none higher profile than `healthcare.gov`_.
 However, from that project's failures and `subsequent rebirth`_ came an increased awareness of the ability of technologists with expertise to make a big difference.
 The VA, and the Federal